- What Information We Collect

 3. HOW WE SHARE YOUR INFORMATION

 We may disclose your personal information to the following categories of recipients and for the following reasons:

-- Marketing Partners.
 A customer's name and mailing address may be released for one-time use to carefully screened third-party mailers who offer products or services that may be of interest to our readers.
+We may also share personal information with third party marketing partners for commercial purposes.
 See Section 4 for how to opt out of our sharing of your information for these purposes.

 4. HOW YOU CAN ACCESS AND CONTROL THE INFORMATION WE COLLECT